jezzsantos/saastack/README.md

 ![Azure](docs/images/Physical-Architecture-Azure.png)

+> You can find the Azure [demo API here](https://saastack-apihost1.azurewebsites.net/) and the [demo WebApp here](https://saastack-websitehost.azurewebsites.net/).

-or if you prefer AWS:
+or, if you prefer hosting on AWS:

 ![AWS](docs/images/Physical-Architecture-AWS.png)

+> Demos on AWS coming soon.

 ## How is the code structured?